tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

     - index.js
 ```

-In `application/styles/index.js` we will copy/paste all of our styles and in `application/styles/colors.js`, all of our colors.
 While we will have a chapter later on how to style and design your app in React Native, it will make the code samples much simpler if we can simply import our styles from a single file.
 This also makes our design code more modular.

 Copy/paste the contents at [this gist](https://gist.github.com/tgoldenberg/5e2f7be3d3f4f97302e2d7545063b3c9) and paste them in `application/styles/index.js`.